-Drug and alcohol rehabilitation is a term used for the process of medical or psychotherapeutic treatment of dependency to psychoactive substances.
+Drug and Alcohol rehabilitation is a term used for the process of medical or psychotherapeutic treatment of dependency to psychoactive substances.
 Rehabs come in many different models.
 No rehab center is going to be the same as another.
 They will each have their own pros and cons.
 Some will have short lengths of stay, others will have longer, some will be 12-step based while others are faith-based.
 When you are looking for a rehab center be sure to do research before making a potentially life-changing decision.
 Each rehab will have items that you can and cannot bring.
 Be sure to inquire with the person doing your intake to see what items are allowed.
 If you have a co-occurring disorder be sure the rehab center you are looking at is able to work with you on those disorders.
 Rehab centers will usually employ some of the same techniques across the majority of treatment.
 Education is one of the core components of all rehab programs.

 Education will differ between facilities, but the process is aimed at getting you to look at your addiction honestly and realistically.
 Counseling and group therapy are designed to teach you skills that you will need to live life without drugs and alcohol.
 Here you will learn how to recognize situations in which you are most likely to drink or use drugs.
-Most successful rehab centers will have a family program.
+Most successful rehab centers in top-rated cities will have a family program.
 Family members will learn about the dynamics of addictions, learn to identify strengths and resources to help encourage you in your recovery.

 What to Look for When Selecting a Rehab Facility